Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 86: Perfectionism: Help your teen, and yourself, overcome the need to be perfect.

-Send us a text Nobody likes making mistakes, but some of us find it much harder than others.
-Whilst most of us look on with admiration at the kid who's prepared to keep working until they do things perfectly, underlying that ...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Nobody likes making mistakes, but some of us find it much harder than others.
+Whilst most of us look on with admiration at the kid who's prepared to keep working until they do things perfectly, underlying that drive can be a painful belief that they're never going to be good enough.
+The knock-on effect can be a lifetime of anguish and all sorts of issues with starting and finishing projects.
+So w…

 Listen to the Episode